bhaveshw92/AI_with_MachineLearning/Deep_Learning/SentimentAnalysis_using_Neural_Networks/README.md

 - By automating the comment categorization process, content creators can efficiently process feedback and make data-driven decisions.
 - The implementation of measures to ensure privacy and security demonstrates a commitment to ethical considerations in AI and ML projects.

+## Note
+- A ResearchDocumentation.txt file is attached as a guide for implementing this project.